By Bronwen McKie, Student Librarian, X̱wi7x̱wa Library

 MacLeod asserted Indigenous oral knowledge deserved the same level of respect as published Western knowledge.
 So, in an effort to legitimize and support Indigenous ways of knowing in academia, she developed templates for citing Indigenous Elders and Knowledge Keepers that correspond with MLA and APA citation styles.

 MacLeod’s MLA and APA citation templates include instructions for creating in-text and full reference citations.
 They also include important cultural elements such as the name of the Elder or Knowledge Keeper sharing knowledge and the Nation/community that the knowledge belongs to.
-Full descriptions of MacLeod’s templates are available on X̱wi7x̱wa Library’s First Nations and Indigenous Studies research guide.
+Full descriptions of MacLeod’s templates are available on X̱wi7x̱wa Library’s research guide.

 While not officially adopted into the MLA and APA citation style guides, MacLeod’s templates are supported by many universities and colleges across North America, including the University of British Columbia.
 These templates are particularly useful for scholars doing community-based research.